Honors College Fellowships

 The Eric Sheldon Founder Award

-This annual award recognizes a graduating Honors Study for their academic excellence and love of learning.
+This annual award recognizes a graduating Honors College student for their academic excellence and love of learning.
 This award is typically given at the end of the Spring semester.

 The Jacqueline F. Moloney Founder Award